-They can be cheap, stylish and look genuine.
+They can be cheap, stylish and may in fact look genuine.
 Shopping, whether online or on holiday, can result in you buying counterfeit items.
 Why is that a problem?
-Should you really have to pay extra for a small brand mark on the bag or shoe you desire?
+Should you really have to pay extra for a small brand logo on the bag or shoe you desire?

 There are several problems associated with buying counterfeit products.
 In a worst-case scenario, you will have a product that is not safe and ends up harming you or someone else.
 For instance, some products may contain hazardous chemicals.
 In addition, there is an economic impact on society with counterfeit products.

 Another thing you should keep in mind when buying a counterfeit product is how the item was manufactured.
-This can play a large role on impact with the environment, people, animals, and the environment both near you and globally.
+This can play a large role on how it impacts not only the environment, but also people, animals both near you and globally.

-In addition, quite often counterfeit products do not comply with the safety requirements that protects us in the EU.
-This may be due to that they contain certain substances that are hazardous to human health or the environment, or do not comply with other safety requirements.
+In addition, counterfeit products do quite often not comply with the safety requirements that protects observe in the EU.
+This may be due to the fact that they contain certain substances that are hazardous to human health or the environment, or do not comply with other safety requirements.

 When shopping online, it is difficult to inspect a product in detail, however there are some things you can do to try to verify the authenticity of an item.

 Tips for revealing counterfeit products online

 - Check the seller’s identity.
 Always check to ensure that the contact information on the website is correct and that you can make a complaint if you encounter any problems.